 Leviathan raid Castellum

 You unlock doors by placing three banners into the plates, and their ghostly outlines indicate which you need next.
-For the Sun door, which leads to the Royal Pools, the Hound banner should be the first one you need, followed by the Axes and the Chalice.
+For the Sun door, the Dog banner should be the first one you need, followed by the Axes and the Chalice.

-Banners are carried by Standard Bearers - marked Cabal who will spawn at the doors near each plate.
+Banners are carried by Standard Bearers - marked Cabal who will spawn at the plate whose banner you need.
 The Standard Bearer who spawns near the Chalice plate will drop the Chalice banner, for instance, but he'll only appear when you need the Chalice banner.
 Look around the arena and make a mental note of each door and its sigil.

 There are two complications.
-When you've placed a banner, Standard Liberators will spawn - these are marked Cabal who will reclaim banners if you let them reach the plate.
+When you've placed a banner, Standard Liberators will spawn - they will reclaim banners if you let them reach the plate.
 Then there are the Councillors: special Psions who can protect Liberators with invulnerable shields.
-You'll be notified when a Councillor has spawned, at which point you need to go find and kill them.
+You'll be notified when a Councillor has spawned, at which point you need to find and kill them.
 They're easy to spot, floating in their little bubbles, and they die easily.

 Destiny 2 Castellum strategy:

 - Start at the plate and split into two teams.
-One team (the one with the best DPS) defends, the other goes to get the current standard.
+One team defends, the other goes to get the current standard.
+A three-three or four-two split (with four on defence) is advised.